INDEPENDENCE HOUSE

 -

-Meg Breeden is the Program Manager for NCTR’s Independence House, a transitional living program for men and women who reside in Arlington County who have completed substance use disorder treatment and need additional support as they begin their new lives in recovery.
-Meg joined NCTR in 2013 and has served as a residential specialist at NCTR’s Demeter House prior to taking on her current position.
-Before joining NCTR she was an eldercare advocate and care manager.
-Meg is a licensed professional counselor and holds a Master of Education degree in counseling and development.
+Meg Breeden is the Program Director for NCTR’s Independence House, a transitional living program for men and women who reside in Arlington County who have completed substance use disorder treatment and need additional support as they begin their new lives in recovery.